EXPLAINER: FIFA hadn’t enforced racism ban on Hungary fans

 WHAT COULD HAVE BEEN DONE

-FIFA could have chosen to extend the enforcement of the two-game stadium ban to apply in any match.
-Or UEFA could have asked FIFA to do so.
+FIFA could have chosen to extend the enforcement of the two-game stadium ban to apply in any match after raising it with UEFA.
+Or the primary responsibility could have been with UEFA to ask FIFA to do so, as its disciplinary regulations state.
 That is what happens in match-fixing and corruption cases, when soccer bodies seek to ensure players or officials are banned from having any role in the sport.

 But there was no global application of Hungary’s punishment.
 FIFA and UEFA “don’t care enough to do anything about it,” said former England and Arsenal striker Ian Wright, who faced racist abuse playing in the 1980s and 90s.